Stackclash/5e-vault/5. Mechanics/Items/Buried Moonlight Hhbh.md

 ## Effect:

-For the next 8 hours after using this herb, you glow with a pale light reminiscent of moonlight, even when invisible.
+For the next 8 hours after using this herb, you glow with a pale light reminiscent of moonlight, even when [[/5.
+Mechanics/Rules/Conditions.md#invisible\|invisible]].
 While glowing in this way, you shed bright light in a 5-foot radius around you, and dim light for a further 10 feet beyond that.
 In addition, any creature that you touch or succeed in a melee weapon attack against also glows with this same light until the end of your next turn.

 > [!quote]- A quote from Hamund
 >